-Partners will be expected to observe the following practices:
+General Practices: Partners agree to observe the following practices:

-- Conduct business in a legal and ethical manner and not use business practices that damage others through association. - Emulate the highest standard of customer service. - Take responsibility to ensure that visitors and community partners are treated with courtesy and respect, in such a way as to leave a positive impression on them. - Accurately describe our products and services to address any safety, health related, legal or physical restrictions that customers should be aware of and to provide complete information on pricing, duration and location of tours and activities. - Recognize it is in all our best interests to serve the needs and desires of the customer; and if our product is not appropriate, direct them to the service that best meets their needs. - Strive to be good ambassadors of the community with accurate knowledge of the locations of public amenities nearby such as post office, bus stops, museums, restrooms, and government buildings.
+- Conduct business in a legal and ethical manner and not engage in business practices that could be damaging to others, the community, or the environment. - Emulate the highest standard of customer service. - Take responsibility to ensure that visitors and community members are treated with courtesy and respect, in such a way as to leave a positive impression on them. - Accurately describe our products and services to address any safety, health related, legal or physical restrictions that customers should be aware of and to provide complete information on pricing, duration and location of tours and activities. - Recognize it is in all our best interests to serve the needs and desires of the customer; and if our product is not appropriate, direct them to the service that best meets their needs. - Strive to be good ambassadors of the community with accurate knowledge of the history, culture, and locations of public amenities such as post office, bus stops, museums, restrooms, and government buildings.

-Training: Partners agree to train all employees on the program objectives and practices and to conduct periodic training sessions for employees hired mid-season.
-Partners will strive to conduct business in a manner which exhibits common courtesy throughout the season.
+Training: Partners agree to train all employees on the TBMP program and guidelines along with its standard employee training.
 Employees of participating partners will be required to sign a "TBMP Employee Partnership Agreement" certifying that the employee has read, understands and agrees to abide by the Tourism Best Management Practices guidelines applicable to his/her job description.
+Employees should be able to model the TBMP values in a way that sets the tone for all visitor engagement throughout their time in our community.
+This could be achieved by posting the visitor pledge in public view, or seeking other creative and meaningful ways to incorporate the components of the TBMP into the visitor experience.

 Cultural Protocols: All partners agree to take steps to ensure accuracy and respect regarding interpretation of Alaska Native culture and other cultural groups, such as our Filipino community by participating in a scheduled training class.
 This includes fact-based research from recognized sources for tour interpretation and disclosure of the origin of items in the sale of retail products.
+Partners acknowledge, honor, and will strive to emulate the following Guiding Cultural Values: